danielavarelat/svviz2/README.md

   - enables realignment against entire genome, identifying potential second-best hits
   - calculates a quantitative mapping quality score taking account of ref and alt hits genome-wide
   - uses weighted mapq scores to calculate evidence for ref and alt alleles, including genotype likelihoods
-- substantially improved visualizations
-  - "quick consensus" reduces background error rate in pacbio/nanopore and other long-read technologies
-  - optionally uses tandem repeat finder (trf) to identify tandem repeats near candidate SV
-  - visualization engine has been refactored into a separate [genomeview](https://github.com/nspies/genomeview) module, facilitating future improvements
-- integrated dotplots
-  - visualizes ref vs alt, allowing for visual identification of tandem repeats and other complex sequence
-  - if bwa is being used for realignment, visualizes any second-best hit regions against candidate SV locus
-  - if long-reads are provided as input, picks several long reads to plot as dotplots against ref and alt

 Installation
 ------------